 Rational proceduralist conceptions of democratic legitimacy add conditions that refer to the quality of outcomes to those that apply to the procedural properties of democratic decision-making.
 While pure proceduralists argue that the inevitable contestedness of standards that define the quality of outcomes makes it impossible to ground legitimacy in them, defenders of mixed conceptions are concerned that a fair process may lead to irrational outcomes—outcomes of unnecessarily and unacceptably low quality.
 The general thought underlying rational proceduralist conceptions is that the fairness of the democratic decision-making process is not sufficient to establish the legitimacy of its outcomes.

-The default conception of democratic legitimacy that many deliberative democrats favor is also a version of rational proceduralism.
-All these conceptions involve some procedure-independent standard for ideal outcomes.
-In “perfect” versions of rational proceduralism, to borrow from Rawls' terminology (Rawls 1971: 85), an appropriately constrained deliberative decision-making process is uniquely able to satisfy this standard, which explains the legitimacy of deliberative democratic decisions.
-Habermas' conception of democratic legitimacy is of this form.
-Drawing on discourse ethics, Habermas (1990, 1996) argues that people's participation in the justificatory processes of deliberative democracy is necessary for rational-legal legitimacy.
+The default conception of democratic legitimacy that many deliberative democrats favor is also a mixed conceptions.
+Habermas’ conception of democratic legitimacy is an example.
+Drawing on discourse ethics, Habermas (1990; 1996) argues that people’s participation in the justificatory processes of deliberative democracy is necessary for political legitimacy.
 According to him, “the procedures and communicative presuppositions of democratic opinion- and will-formation function as the most important sluices for the discursive rationalization of the decisions of an administration bound by law and statute” (1996: 300).
 The legitimacy of democratic decisions, then, depends on both procedural values and on the substantive quality of the outcomes that these deliberative decision-making procedures generate.
-As he puts it: “Deliberative politics acquires its legitimating force from the discursive structure of an opinion- and will-formation that can fulfill its socially integrative function only because citizens expect its results to have a reasonable quality” (Habermas 1996: 304; see also Benhabib 1994; Knight and Johnson 1994; Cohen 1997a,b; Bohman 1997).
-The ideal outcome is a rationally justified decision—a decision everyone has reasons to endorse, and deliberative decision-making processes, if appropriately shaped, are uniquely able to reach such decisions.
+As Habermas puts it: “Deliberative politics acquires its legitimating force from the discursive structure of an opinion- and will-formation that can fulfill its socially integrative function only because citizens expect its results to have a reasonable quality” (Habermas 1996: 304; see also Benhabib 1994; Knight and Johnson 1994; Cohen 1997a,b; Bohman 1997).
+In his view, only deliberative democratic decision-making can produce a decision everyone has reasons to endorse.

-Other deliberative democrats, while still endorsing rational proceduralist conceptions of legitimacy, are more skeptical about the ability of deliberative processes to reach an ideally justified decision (e.g. Gutmann and Thompson 1996).
-A case in point is Philip Pettit's and Christian List's work on the discursive dilemma (e.g. Pettit 2001, 2003; List and Pettit 2002; List 2006).
+Other deliberative democrats, while still pegging the legitimacy of democratic decisions to features of both the procedure and its outcomes, are more skeptical about the ability of deliberative processes to reach an ideally justified decision (e.g. Gutmann and Thompson 1996).
+A case in point is Philip Pettit’s and Christian List’s work on the discursive dilemma (e.g. Pettit 2001, 2003; List and Pettit 2002; List 2006).
 They show how occurrences of the discursive dilemma may undermine the rationality of the outcome of public deliberation.
 This problem arises when the evaluation of alternative outcomes is logically connected to a set of independent premises.
 It is possible that the deliberative constellation is such that a decision made based on the evaluation of the premises will produce the opposite result than a decision based on the evaluation of the outcomes directly.
-For example: while a majority might hold (P1) that health is the most important good and there might also a be a majority that holds (P2) that affordable health care is a good strategy to secure people's health, it is still possible that a majority will reject a health care reform (C) which would improve people's health.
+For example: while a majority might hold (P1) that health is the most important good and there might also a be a majority that holds (P2) that affordable health care is a good strategy to secure people’s health, it is still possible that a majority will reject a health care reform (C) which would improve people’s health.
 This can happen if participants will only endorse the reform if they endorse both premises and if only a minority does so—even though there are majorities for each premise individually.

-As mentioned above, advocates of epistemic democracy typically favor a mixed conception of legitimacy.
-Many accounts of epistemic democracy draw on the Condorcet jury theorem.
-Some have interpreted the Condorcet jury theorem as explaining Rousseau's theory of how a democratic decision reflects the general will (Grofman and Feld 1988).
+The potential irrationality of deliberative processes (see also Sunstein 2003) is an important motivation for some democratic theorists to take into account epistemic features of democratic decision-making.
+Many advocates of epistemic democracy favor either an instrumentalist or a mixed conception of legitimacy.
+As mentioned above, some accounts of epistemic democracy draw on the Condorcet jury theorem.
+Grofman and Feld (1988) interpret the Condorcet jury theorem as an explanation of Rousseau’s theory of how a democratic decision reflects the general will.
 Such interpretations of epistemic democracy rely on what David Estlund calls “the correctness theory of democratic legitimacy” (Estlund 2008: 99).
 According to this conception, a version of rational proceduralism, a democratic decision is legitimate if it is correct.

 Political cosmopolitanism is also compatible with the much more demanding idea of replacing nation states and national governments—at least in certain policy areas—by global institutions.
 Examples of relevant policy areas are trade or the environment.
 The associated global institutions may include both global rules (e.g. the rules of the WTO treaty) and global political agents (e.g. the UN General Assembly).
 This raises the question of what conditions such global governance institutions have to satisfy in order to qualify as legitimate.
 Let us call this the problem of global legitimacy.

 The more familiar, contrasting position is political nationalism.
-It is the view that only the political institutions of nation states can overcome the legitimacy problem and hence be a source of political legitimacy.
-Political nationalism is usually defended on the grounds that there is something unique either about the coercion deployed by states or about the political authority of states which needs justification.
+It is the view that only the political institutions of nation states pose and can overcome the legitimacy problem and hence be a source of political legitimacy.
+Political nationalism is usually defended on the grounds that there is something unique either about the coercion deployed by states or about the political authority which states possess which needs justification.

-There has been a tendency in political philosophy to assume political nationalism as the default position.
-This has often resulted in blindness toward the possibility of sources of legitimacy beyond the nation state.
-It has also biased the debate on global justice.
+Political nationalism has had much influence on debates on global justice.
 Some have argued that because moral cosmopolitan commitments trump commitments to (national) legitimacy, a conception of global justice can be detached from concerns with legitimacy (Beitz 1979a,b, 1998; Pogge 2008).
 Others have argued—again assuming political nationalism—that legitimate authority at the level of the nation state is necessary to pursue moral cosmopolitan goals (Ypi 2008 provides an empirical argument).
-Yet others have argued against the idea of global justice altogether, on the grounds that political legitimacy ties obligations of justice to nation states (Nagel 2005).
+Yet others have argued against the idea of global justice altogether, on the grounds that political legitimacy ties obligations of justice to nation states (Blake 2001; Nagel 2005).
 What these approaches to global justice have failed to address is the possibility of sound political cosmopolitan conceptions of political legitimacy.
+Hassoun (2012) takes this issue as her starting-point.
+She argues that the coercive power of global governance institutions raises a legitimacy problem of its own and, turning the arguments of Blake (2001) and Nagel (2005) on their heads, that securing the legitimacy of those institutions entails obligations of global justice.

 On the basis of this moralized conception of legitimacy, Buchanan argues against the state-based conception and against state consent theories of legitimacy in particular.
 State consent, Buchanan claims, is neither necessary nor sufficient for legitimacy.
 It is not sufficient because it is well-known that states tend to be the worst perpetrators in matters of human rights and there is thus need for an independent international standard of minimal justice to obtain legitimacy.
 It is not necessary, because international law recognizes many obligations as binding even without the consent of acting governments.
 As long as these obligations are compatible with the minimal standard of justice, they are legitimate even if they have arisen without state consent.